 Moisture control is particularly important for basements, because they are notorious for problems with water intrusion, humidity, and mold.

 How you insulate a crawlspace depends on whether it's ventilated or unventilated.
 Most building codes require vents to aid in removing moisture from the crawlspace.
-However, many building professionals now recognize that building an unventilated crawlspace (or closing vents after the crawlspace dries out following construction) is the best option in homes using proper moisture control and exterior drainage techniques.
+However, many building professionals now recognize that building an unventilated crawlspace (or closing vents after the crawlspace dries out following construction) is the best option in homes in hot and humid climates using proper moisture control and exterior drainage techniques.

 If you have or will have an unventilated crawlspace, the best approach is to seal and insulate the foundation walls rather than the floor between the crawlspace and the house.
 This strategy has the advantage of keeping piping and ductwork within the conditioned volume of the house so these building components don't require insulation for energy efficiency or protection against freezing.
 The downside of this strategy is that rodents, pests, or water can damage the insulation and the crawlspace must be built airtight and the air barrier maintained.
+Cover the ground with a thick vapor barrier to reduce moisture entering the crawlspace from the ground.
 It’s best to locate the access door to the crawlspace inside the home through the subfloor unless you build and maintain an airtight, insulated access door in the perimeter wall.

 Cold concrete slabs can be a source of discomfort in a home.
-An insulated slab is easier to heat, and placing the mass of the slab within your home’s thermal envelope helps moderate indoor temperatures.
+A home with an insulated slab is easier to heat, and placing the mass of the slab within your home’s thermal envelope helps moderate indoor temperatures.

 Installing slab insulation during the construction process is more straightforward.
 Slab insulation, typically foam board, is installed either directly against the exterior of the slab and footing before backfilling or under the slab and along the inside of the stem wall of the foundation.
 Construction details vary widely, so it’s best to consult a building professional in your area.
 Building America’s climate-specific publications also have useful construction details for different climate zones.